dr4ke616/Bugsense-Symbolicater/README.md

 How to use:
 - Copy the crash report from BugSense (ensuring you copy the raw text) and paste it in the bugsense.txt file.
-- Run the python script, ensure you provide the path to the dSYM file.
+- Run the python script, you can either provide the path to the dSYM file or copy the dSYM file in the "put_dSYM_here" directory
-- Usage: python Symbolicate.py FILE_DIR
 - It will then output the human readable report.

 Wherw to get dSYM file: